Who is Zhang Xiaogang?

 Popularity & Market success

-Soon after releasing, Bloodline received positive coverage and was exhibited worldwide including in the countries like the United Kingdom, United States, Australia, France, and Brazil.
+Soon after releasing, Bloodline received positive coverage and was exhibited worldwide, including countries like the United Kingdom, United States, Australia, France, and Brazil.

 Bloodline made Zhang Xiaogang a bestselling Chinese artist and one of the favorites for western collectors.
-In the early 2000s, the Bloodline: Big Family series was among the must-haves for collector worldwide.
-The popularity of the Zhang series become a blessing and curse as he was forced to work even harder to meet the demands of his work.
+In the early 2000s, the Bloodline: Big Family series was among the must-haves for collectors worldwide.
+The popularity of the series became a blessing and curse as he was forced to work even harder to meet the demands of his work.
 In 2014, Bloodline: Big Family No. 3 was sold for a whopping $12.1m7.

-Speaking about the high demand of his work, Zhang told the South China Morning Post: “I tried doing other things after 1998 but the exhibition demand for the series left me little time.
+Speaking about the high demand for his work, Zhang told the South China Morning Post: “I tried doing other things after 1998, but the exhibition demand for the series left me little time.
 By 2000, I wanted to cut down on my output, but it was very hard after the market took off.
-It is very difficult for my generation of artists to say no to patrons.”
+It is tough for my generation of artists to say no to patrons.”